 The studio building of Het Wilde Weten is a beautiful former monastery in the center of Rotterdam that was renovated between 2002 and 2004.
 Het Wilde Weten is a non profit foundation, managed by the artists of Het Wilde Weten since beginning of the nineties.
 The studio building, the public programme and the residency is run by the artists themselves.
 We are not directly linked to any municipal/national cultural institution.
 Our public programme is supported financially by the Municipal Service for Art and Culture (DKC), City of Rotterdam.

 The residency duration is usually three months.
 At the beginning of each stay, as an introduction, the guest artist will be asked to give an ‘Artist Talk’ to serve as an introduction to the Rotterdam art scene and fellow HWW members.
 Along with this artist talk event we possibly invite other guest artists currently working in Rotterdam and can request the artist to participate in activities organised by the RAiR Foundation when appropriate.
-At the end of the residency period the artist is invited to make his or her exhibition/presentation in the 80m2 project space of HWW.
+At the end of the residency period the artist is invited to make his or her exhibition/presentation in the 80m2 residency space of HWW.

 The costs for our guest studio includes broadband internet connection, TV, printer, dvd player and own fridge.
 A Dutch prepaid cell phone and a bike, towels and bedlinnen are also provided.
 For cooking, the guest will be using the common kitchen on the ground floor.